Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 Understanding these truths about hypnotherapy opens the door to incredible possibilities.
 When you realize that hypnosis is actually about increased awareness and personal empowerment, when you understand that you remain completely in control while accessing your mind’s natural healing abilities, transformation becomes not just possible but inevitable.

-The myths that once held you back can now give way to the reality of what’s truly available to you: freedom from emotional triggers, the ability to respond rather than react, and the power to create the successful, abundant life you deserve.
+The myths that once held you back can now give way to the reality of what is truly available to you: freedom from emotional triggers, the ability to respond rather than react, and the power to create the successful, abundant life you deserve.

 This is the real power of hypnotherapy – not control over you, but empowerment for you.